staircase-dev/staircase/docs/user_guide/faq.rst

         >>> sf.clip(None, 7).plot(axes[1])

     In the above example, the step function on the left has two infinite intervals (each having a value of 0).
 The step function on the right only has one infinite interval, trailing off to negative infinity.
 For all domain values greater than 7 the step function is undefined.
 The difference between these two step function can be noticed from the above plot by a keen observer.
 If a plot is produced with an argument `style = "hlines"` then it will be impossible to identify infinite intervals in the plot unless `arrows = True`.
 See :meth:`staircase.plot` for details on these parameters.

+.. dropdown:: Can I use generators as inputs to :meth:`staircase.Stairs.layer`?
+    :container: + shadow

+    No, however you can use lists, tuples, :class:`pandas.Series`, :class:`numpy.ndarray`